 - Clara I. Wulff Memorial Award to a Summit High School student with financial need

-- William Treuchtlinger Scholarship for an outstanding Linden High School student
+- William Treuchtlinger Scholarship for an outstanding Linden High School students

 - Gladys E.P.
-Cornetta Scholarship for a North Bergen High School student intending to attend a New Jersey college and pursue a career in teaching
+Cornetta Scholarship for a North Bergen High School students intending to attend a New Jersey college and pursue a career in teaching

-- Cole-Matreyek Trinitas Nursing Scholarships giving financial support to students attending the Trinitas Hospital nursing program
+- Cole-Matreyek Trinitas Nursing Scholarships provide financial support to students attending the Trinitas Hospital nursing program

 One Donor’s Story